sftpplus/sftpplus-docs/src/doc_source/guides/log-management.rst

 which is not suitable for high volume installations.

-The log analysis component is implemented in SFTPPlus as the "Activity Log" page from the Local Manager web console.
+The log analysis component is implemented in SFTPPlus as the "Activity Log" page from the Web Manager web console.

 We recommend using the analysis and filtering functionalities provided by the dedicated logging tools.